 Sometime before lunch, we’re through with those steep rocky trails.
-Alongside, we’re running out of water and energy.
-With scorching sun beating the hell out of us, our guide took us to the last water source, a river 30-minute away from Nagsasa Cove itself.
+Alongside this, we’re running out of water and energy.
+With the scorching sun beating the hell out of us, our guide took us to the last water source, a river 30-minute away from Nagsasa Cove itself.

 You’ll notice how near you are to the beach when the trail becomes sandy.

 The great thing about getting local guides?
 They know almost everyone.
 Kuya Joniver is da bomb.
 Since Pamimi Beach Resort was full (same contact from our Boatman), he took us to Sir Ed’s more “private” resort.
 I mean, we’re the only guest!

 We paid PHP100/pax as our overnight fee and the rest was free!
 Other resorts will ask you to pay for additional fee for cottage usage etc. but with Sir Ed’s “private” homey resort, our PHP 100 was so sulit!

 Nagsasa Cove is such a gem.
 Surrounded by mountains, fine sands, and calming waves.